Johannes-Flachberger/security-notes/3 Tools/file-transfer/simple python webserver.md

 sets up a 3 python webserver, then you can access files from remote machines that you are reachable from
 # Usage

-execute in directory to make files accessable via HTTP requests `python3 -m http.server 8000` - 8000 is the port
+execute in directory to make files accessable via [[2 Tech-Specifics/Network/Protocols/TCP 80, 443 HTTP(S)|HTTP]] requests
+`python3 -m http.server 8000` - 8000 is the port

 on Linux target: